08.01.2025

 Instant Payments in Switzerland: How and When?

-The payments regulator in Switzerland, the Swiss National Bank, has created an obligation for financial institutions to participate in IP.
-This stipulates that the capability to receive IP will become mandatory:
+The payments regulator in Switzerland, the Swiss National Bank, has created an obligation for financial institutions to participate in IP:

 • From August 2024 for larger banks